Tlesis/CTEC-Network-Tester/README.md

 # CTEC-Network-Tester
 Code for a device used to connect to and troubleshoot network devices at CTEC.
+It reads and prints out the IPs and MAC addresses of all devices on the network, excluding those of the router and Raspberry Pi.

 ## Troubleshooting